Erik Haas, Dipl. Ing.,

 Donna Celia, MS

 Joining HMH in 2009 Donna manages a variety of permitting and compliance projects as an Air Quality Staff Scientist.
 Donna:

 - works dynamically with customers to develop and implement compliance management systems, including integration of rapidly changing Federal and State regulations; and

 - provides clients with a range of skilled assistance, including regular permitting and compliance duties, on site regulatory guidance and training, and pre-project environmental impact analysis.

 She organizes the preparation of major and minor Title I and V permit applications and renewals, as well as annual compliance certifications, semi-annual facility reporting and compliance schedules/calendars.
 Donna is HMH’s expert on spill prevention, control and countermeasure plans (SPCCs).
 She has worked in soil and groundwater remediation and has experience with Phase I and II environmental site assessments.
 Her resume includes several years as an archaeologist in Oregon, Hawaii and Alaska.
 Donna worked as a survey archaeologist on the Denali Gas Line Project.

-Donna has a Bachelor of Science in Anthropology/Geography from the University of Oregon (2005) and was awarded the International Society of Collegiate Scholars award.
+Donna has a Bachelor of Arts degree in Anthropology/Geography from the University of Oregon (2005) and was awarded the International Society of Collegiate Scholars award.